kthblmfld/angularjs-from-scripts/README.md

 Data sharing between different controllers using a shared service.
 An example on the home view demonstrates scope sharing between controllers using a shared service.
-Another example in the history section illustrates the relationship between scope, controllers, and the Dom.
+Another example in the history section illustrates the relationship between scope, controllers, and the dom.

 6-directive